 Applications made from outside the UK

-If your visa is provided after making an application from outside the UK, this is known as 'Entry Clearance'.
+If your visa is provided after making an application from outside the UK, this is known as 'Entry Clearance' or 'Leave to Enter'.
 Your visa would be in the form of a vignette (sticker) covering one page in your passport.

-When you arrive in the UK your passport will be stamped with the date, location and details of the immigration officer who looked at your passport.
+When you arrive in the UK, the visa vignette in your passport will be stamped with the date, location and details of the border officer who looks at your passport.

 If you apply for a Tier 4 (General) visa and your permission to be in the UK is for more than 6 months, your visa vignette would be valid for only 30 days.
-You would use this to enter the UK, but shortly after arriving in the UK you would then collect a visa in the form of a card called a Biometric Residence Permit (BRP) which lasts for the full duration of your course.
+You would use this to enter the UK and would subsequently collect a visa in the form of a card called a Biometric Residence Permit (BRP) which lasts for the full duration of your course.